 Stoneware

-Stoneware is also a type of ceramic that has been glazed and fired up.
-Stoneware is more durable than earthenware because the clay is heated at a higher temperature.
-Stoneware also has vitreous (glass) material added to it for more durability.
+Stoneware is also a type of ceramic that has been glazed and fired.
+Because the clay is heated at a higher temperature, stoneware is more durable than earthenware.
+It also has vitreous (glass) material added to it for more durability.
 The body of stoneware is typically more opaque and thicker than more refined materials like porcelain and China.
-Stoneware can be finished with various glaze textures such as satin, matte, or shiny.
+Stoneware can be finished with various glaze textures, such as satin, matte, or shiny.

-Stoneware is typically used in casual, everyday place settings.
-However, they can also be used for special occasions such as weddings.
-Most superior quality stoneware is very versatile in terms of use and quite easy to maintain.
+Stoneware is typically used in casual, everyday place settings, but it can also be used for special occasions such as weddings.
+Most superior-quality stoneware is very versatile and quite easy to maintain.
 However, it is important to note that stoneware shouldn’t be exposed to sudden or extreme temperature changes.

 Melamine